dbx0/kali-railway/README.md

 To view or edit the USERNAME and PASSWORD enviroment variables, click on the deployed template -> Variables tab

+## Persistent Storage (Volume Mount)

+To persist user data across container restarts, mount a volume to `/home`.
+This will preserve:
+- User home directories and all files
+- User configurations (`.bashrc`, `.vimrc`, etc.)
+- Installed tools in user space
+- Any files created in the home directory

+In Railway, add a volume mount with:
+- **Mount Path:** `/home`

 ## Using locally

 ```